fledge-iot/fledge-north-kafka/docs/index.rst

   - **Security Protocol**: Security protocol to be used to connect to the kafka broker.

-  - **SASL Mechanism**: Authentication mechanism to be used to connect to kafka broker.
-Only PLAIN, SCRAM-SHA-256 and SCRAM-SHA-512 mechanisms are supported as of now, support for other authentication mechanism will be added soon.
+  - **SASL Mechanism**: The authentication method to be used.
+The mechanisms supports are PLAIN, SCRAM-SHA-256 and SCRAM-SHA-512.

-  - **User ID**: The User ID to use when the Mechansim is set to SASL_PLAINTEXT or SASL_SSL.
+  - **User ID**: The User ID to use when the Mechanism is set to SASL_PLAINTEXT or SASL_SSL.

-  - **Password**: The Password to use when the Mechansim is set to SASL_PLAINTEXT or SASL_SSL.
+  - **Password**: The Password to use when the Mechanism is set to SASL_PLAINTEXT or SASL_SSL.

 +-----------+
 | |kafka_3| |